davejamesmiller/laravel-breadcrumbs-test/README.md

 # Laravel Breadcrumbs Test App

+This is a small application to test the visual aspects of the [Laravel Breadcrumbs](https://github.com/davejamesmiller/laravel-breadcrumbs) package.

+It includes test projects for all currently supported versions of Laravel, with pages for each of the built-in templates and demos of the [Ignition](https://github.com/facade/ignition) integration.

+This is in addition to the [100% code coverage](https://coveralls.io/github/davejamesmiller/laravel-breadcrumbs?branch=master) provided by the [unit & integration tests](https://github.com/davejamesmiller/laravel-breadcrumbs/tree/master/tests) (not an alternative to it).

 ## Installing

 This will only work on systems that support symlinks - i.e. not Windows!